DanielC-33/Lab1-Counter/README.md

-Lab_1.md
+# These are some personal notes on the Lab tasks

-To see notes for each task, go to individual task folder.
+To see the notes for the individual tasks, go to the corresponding task folder.